 Antonio Milow is a Denver, Colorado Police Officer.
 A few years back, on a Sunday morning - after working the midnight shift - he came home and asked his son what he would like to do today.

 Antonio got dressed, secured his gun on his person, and off to church he went…

-A few minutes later, a man crashes his car in the church parking lot.
+A few minutes later, a man crashes a stolen car in the church parking lot.
 Then, to everyone’s astonishment, he exits his car and starts shooting, killing Antonio’s aunt who had rushed out to help.

-Antonio rushes outside and the gunfight is on.
+Antonio ran outside and the gunfight was on.
 The battle rages; Antonio shoots the man several times, but he doesn’t go down.
-Antonio rushes back inside and warns the congregation to stay put.
+Antonio goes back inside and warns the congregation to stay put.
 Meanwhile, the gunman enters the church and Antonio engages him again.